SahilKr24/aria2aws/README.md

 Press CTRL + O to write changes to the file.
 Press CTRL + X  to exit and return to terminal.

-*/5 indicates that the script will be excuted every 5 minutues.
+*/5 indicates that the script will be executed every 5 minutes.
 We will not be going into the technical details of cronjob at this moment.

 We are using `run-one` so that there are never more than one copy of the script running at a instant.
-This is to ensure that if a file takes more than 5 mins to upload, there won't be another srcipt excecuted that starts uploading the same file(s).
+This is to ensure that if a file takes more than 5 mins to upload, there won't be another script executed that starts uploading the same file(s).

 #### CONGRATULATIONS.
 You have successfully built a download server based on aws.